info201a-au2022/project-group-6-section-ah/docs/p01-proposal.md

 *Police Misconduct Registry*.
 Safe Communities Institute (SCI).
 (2022, October 25).
 Retrieved from https://sci.usc.edu/police-misconduct-registry/

 Thomson-DeVeaux, A., Sharma, D., Bronner, L. (2021, February 22). *Cities Spend Millions On Police Misconduct Every Year.
 Here’s Why It’s So Difficult to Hold Departments Accountable*.
 FiveThirtyEight.
 Retrieved from https://fivethirtyeight.com/features/police-misconduct-costs-cities-millions-every-year-but-thats-where-the-accountability-ends/

+## Appendix A: Questions

+* What are common mistakes that you’ve seen students make in this project in the past?
+* What timeline should we be following for the project?
+* Is there a recommendation for when we get certain things done?